Our application and database are hosted by Heroku and Amazon Web Services.

 - Involve law enforcement.

-- Reach out to external parties that may have been used as vector for attack.
+Reach out to external parties that may have been used as vector for

 - External communication.